 We wanted to make our network of gas stations a reward destination by giving consumers more choice.
 The program needed to be simple for those gas stations to operate and compelling for consumers to join.David VanWiggeran, CEO, Drop Tank

 Of the 100,000-plus gas stations across the US, roughly 65% are independently owned under a patchwork of local groups—each with different point-of-sale equipment, product mixes, and customer loyalty programs.

-David VanWiggeren and Tim Miller founded Drop Tank with a mission to stitch these stations together to give fuel brands a much better loyalty solution—one that offered the kinds of fuel and convenience store rewards that shoppers want.
+David VanWiggeren and Tim Miller founded Drop Tank with a mission to stitch these stations together to give major fuel brands as well as independent owners a much better loyalty solution—one that offered the kinds of fuel and convenience store rewards that shoppers want.
 But it would need to be simple for gas stations to operate and compelling for consumers to join.